Understanding the 4-Pipe HVAC System

 Applications of 4-Pipe HVAC Systems

-Hotels: Different rooms have varying heating and cooling needs.
+Different rooms have varying heating and cooling needs.
+A 4-pipe system can address these differences effectively.

-Hospitals: Patient rooms, operating theaters, and labs often require different temperatures.
+Patient rooms, operating theaters, and labs often require different temperatures.
+The flexibility of a 4-pipe system ensures that each area maintains its required climate.

-Universities and Offices: Classrooms, labs, and offices have varying occupancy and loads.
+Classrooms, labs, and offices have varying occupancy and loads.
+A 4-pipe system can adapt to these changes, providing optimal comfort.

-Mixed-use buildings: Retail, office, and residential spaces under one roof benefit from zone flexibility.
+Retail, office, and residential spaces under one roof benefit from zone flexibility.
+Each area can maintain its desired temperature without affecting others.

 Conclusion